 About Me

-Lowell Hutcheson is a ceramic artist, educator and arts administrator whose work reflects a deep connection to nature, commitment to sustainability, and the quiet power of handmade objects.
-Through the use of slip and texture, she explores the intersection of tradition and experimentation, drawing on natural materials and techniques to create work that is feels contemporary and timeless.
+Lowell Hutcheson is an artist, educator and arts administrator whose work reflects a deep connection to nature, commitment to sustainability, and the quiet power of handmade objects and community-based collaborations.
+Working primarily in ceramics, she explores the intersection of tradition and experimentation through the use of slip and texture, drawing on natural materials and techniques to create work that feels contemporary and timeless.
 Every aspect of her practice—from the raw materials she uses to the way she lives—is shaped by a conscious effort to reduce her carbon footprint and reconnect with the natural world.

 Artist Statement

 Rooted in the principles of sustainability and a return to a deeper connection with nature, my work explores the raw essence of clay as both material and storyteller.
-Inspired by work created by our ancestors and the textures found in nature, I embrace the organic imperfections that emerge through the process—each mark, crack, and surface variation reflect the imperfections found in the natural world.
+I draw from the landscape surrounding Lake Ontario–its shoreline textures, sediments, and layered ecosystems–as well as from the broader textures of the natural world and embrace the organic imperfections that emerge through slow, deliberate making.
+Inspired by the vessels shaped by our ancestors and the marks left by land and water over time, each mark, crack, and surface variation reflect the imperfections found in the natural world.

-Using primarily raw clay and slips, I seek to preserve the material’s integrity, allowing the natural tones and textures to speak for themselves.
-This intentional minimalism reflects a respect for the origins of pottery—when vessels were shaped by necessity, guided by the hands of their makers and the landscapes they inhabited.
+Working primarily with raw clay and slips, I seek to preserve the material's integrity, allowing natural tones and textures to speak for themselves.
+This intentional minimalism reflects a deep respect for the origins of pottery–when vessels were shaped by necessity, guided by the hands of their makers and the landscapes they inhabited.

-Each piece is an artifact of process and place, a quiet defiance of the consumer culture in which we exist.
-Through my work, I hope to foster a sense of connection—both to the past and to the natural world.
+Each piece becomes an artifact of process and place, offering a quiet counterpoint to the speed and disposability of contemporary consumer culture.
+Through my work, I hope to foster a sense of connection, both to the past and to the natural world.

 Contact me